EladSoffer/targil4/README.md

 Friends is a simple chat application on android between users.
 The app allows users to register and create an account, log in, and start conversations with other registered users.
+Friends offers a user-friendly and intuitive interface for Android users to connect with each other, fostering communication and social interactions through its chat features.

 # There are 5  pages: